Brave Giant

 The EP peaked at number two on the iTunes Store album charts, whilst "The Time I Met The Devil" and "Way To Love" peaked at number five and number one on the iTunes Store Single Charts respectively.
 The music video for The Time I Met The Devil received three nominations in the "Kinsale Shark Awards" for Best Music Video, Best Low Budget Music Video and Best Director.

 The band had appeared on Irish TV's The Late Late Show with a performance of "The Time I Met The Devil".
 The band has also released a mashup of Bob Marley's "Is This Love" and Daft Punk's "Digital Love" on YouTube, which has over 100,000 views and it went onto win the 2016 Apple Of My Eye Le Crunch song competition.
 They have played at festivals including Electric Picnic, Longitude, Indiependence, Into The Wild and B.A.R.E in the Woods.
 The band also performed at half time at the 2018 All-Ireland Senior Hurling Championship Final at Croke Park.

-On May 8, 2020, Brave Giant announced through their social media, that they are disbanding, after 9 year together.
+On May 8, 2020, Brave Giant announced through their social media, that they are disbanding, after 9 years together.

-On August 19th, 2022, Brave Giant performed their last live event (The Last Dance) at the Marquee in Drumlish, Co.Longford.
+On August 19, 2022, Brave Giant performed their last live event (The Last Dance) at the Marquee in Drumlish, County Longford.